Potton’s Four Seasons Market

 Today, quarterly markets are held on the third Saturday of March, June and September and on the second Saturday of December, run by a group of volunteers and supported by Potton Town Council.
 This was in response to interest shown by local residents in the 2009 Potton Town Plan Questionnaire.
 It has never claimed to be, and is not, a Farmers’ Market, but the aim is to use local producers and have a breadth of products that try not to replicate what is offered by our much-appreciated Market Square shops.

 The stall holders are very loyal and friendly, creating what feels like a community event.
-Helped along by some live music, the generous hospitality of the Vineyard Church and the liveliness of Party on Potton, the market has become a nice place to linger, socialise and shop as well as promoting local charities and volunteer groups.
+Helped along by some live music and the liveliness of Party on Potton, the market has become a nice place to linger, socialise and shop as well as promoting local charities and volunteer groups.

 A typical array of stalls include: chilli products, preserves, artisan breads, a brewery, game and free-range meat, cheese, greengrocer, honey producer, chocolate and sweet makers, cup cakes, bead jewellery, hand-made needlecraft, crocheted and children’s clothing, plants, frozen fish, farm produced pies and a hog roast.